-- Create an HTTPS inspection policy that validate the certificate (Guardian > HTTPS inspection > Policy wizard).
-See our help topic, Creating HTTPS inspection policies.
+- Create an HTTPS inspection policy that validate the certificate, see our help topic, Creating HTTPS inspection policies.
 This ensures that any site visited must present a valid HTTPS certificate.

-- As an alternative to step 3, you can create an HTTPS inspection policy to Decrypt and inspect HTTPS requests through the web filter.
-This does however require that the certificate used by Guardian is installed on each of the client machines.
-See our help topic, Managing HTTPS inspection settings.
+- As an alternative, you can create an HTTPS inspection policy to Decrypt and inspect HTTPS requests through the web filter.
+However, this requires that the certificate used by the Filter is installed on each of the client machines, see our help topic, Managing HTTPS inspection settings.

 Additionally, you can control access to ports using a firewall.
-If you are using the Smoothwall firewall, you do this in either the Network > Firewall > Firewall rules page (those running Inverness or above), or the Network > Outgoing pages (for those running Hearst or below).
+If you are using the Smoothwall Firewall, you do this on the Firewall rules page, see our help topic, Adding new Smoothwall Firewall rules.

 Proxies will typically attempt to connect to their servers on port 80 or 443.
 If this fails, then some applications have the ability to use other ports.
 The following details ports predominately used by proxy bypass software: